 Several of the technical design steps Vasyukevich undertook to build an office art gallery included:

 - restructuring physical office space to maximize the visual impact of the art.

-When he’s not performing plastic surgery or consulting with Hollywood clients about their next red carpet appearance, Konstantin also finds time to go antique shopping at some of his favorite locations, like John Koch Antiques in Manhattan and Janos & Theresa Gallery in the Bronx, for frames in which to display the artwork throughout the gallery and practice.
+When he’s not performing plastic surgery or consulting with Hollywood clients about their next red carpet appearance, Vasyukevich also finds time to go antique shopping at some of his favorite locations, like John Koch Antiques in Manhattan and Janos & Theresa Gallery in the Bronx, for frames in which to display the artwork throughout the gallery and practice.

 “In New York City, we have many great antique shops that have some hidden treasures inside.
 If you visit often and look closely, there will always be some amazing pieces for the right price,” he notes.
 “The frames that I’m searching for are pieces of art by themselves.
 Elaborately handmade, most of them are well over 100 years old and create a unique timeless feel to the office space.”

 Art curator Irina Zebrari helps manage the gallery and organizes all of the art events, which in the past have included artists Michael Yamaoka, Nikita Polyansky, and Om Prakash Sharma, just to name a few.
-She and Konstantin choose artwork that will inspire patients seeking beauty enhancements in the cosmetic surgeon’s office.
+She and Vasyukevich choose artwork that will inspire patients seeking beauty enhancements in the cosmetic surgeon’s office.

 On Tuesday, January 28, the gallery will open its next exhibit: “The Art of Illumination.”
 This exhibit features Angelica Verk, an artist and theater costume designer, and integrates the St. Petersburg traditions of “Russian Seasons” with Art Deco visual style.